 Andrew Bailey assumed the role of Chief Executive Officer of the Financial Conduct Authority (FCA) on 1 July 2016.
-As CEO of the FCA, Andrew Bailey is also a member of the Prudential Regulation Authority Board, the Financial Policy Committee, and the Board of the Financial Conduct Authority.
+As CEO of the FCA, Andrew Bailey is also a member of the Prudential Regulation Committee, the Financial Policy Committee, and the Board of the Financial Conduct Authority.

 Andrew previously held the role of Deputy Governor, Prudential Regulation and CEO of the PRA from 1 April 2013.
 While retaining his role as Executive Director of the Bank, Andrew joined the Financial Services Authority in April 2011 as Deputy Head of the Prudential Business Unit and Director of UK Banks and Building Societies.
 In July 2012, Andrew became Managing Director of the Prudential Business Unit, with responsibility for the prudential supervision of banks, investment banks and insurance companies.
 Andrew was appointed as a voting member of the interim Financial Policy Committee at its June 2012 meeting.

 Previously, Andrew has worked at the Bank in a number of areas, most recently as Executive Director for Banking Services and Chief Cashier, as well as Head of the Bank's Special Resolution Unit (SRU).
 Previous roles include Governor's Private Secretary, and Head of the International Economic Analysis Division in Monetary Analysis.

 Published at the TSC hearing on Andrew Bailey's appointment as Deputy Governor for Prudential Regulation